automoto/devlog/README.md

 `./devlog`

 Build and copy the binary to your local bin to access the CLI anywhere.
+It will likely prompt you for a password since it's needed to install things to your `/usr/local/bin`.

 ```shell
 make install